microprofile-extensions/config-ext/configsource-yaml/README.md

     configsource.yaml.url=file:/tmp/myconfig.yml,http://localhost/mycongig.yml

 The latest files will override properties in previous files.
-As example, if using above configuration, property foo=bar in '''file:/tmp/myconfig.yml''' will be override if it's added to '''http://localhost/mycongig.yml'''.
+As example, if using above configuration, property `foo=bar` in 'file:/tmp/myconfig.yml' will be override if it's added to 'http://localhost/mycongig.yml'.

 ## Example: